camunda/camunda-platform-helm/README.md

 ## Versioning

-The Camunda 8 Helm chart version follows the same schema and schedule as the [Camunda 8 apps](https://github.com/camunda/camunda-platform).
-For more details, please read the [Camunda 8 Helm chart versioning](./charts/camunda-platform/README.md).
+For more details about the Camunda 8 Helm chart versioning, please read the [Camunda 8 Helm chart versioning](./charts/camunda-platform/#versioning).

 ## Releasing